xiaoxianma/xiaoxianma/README.md

 <h3> 👨🏻‍💻 &nbsp;I'm a Full-Stack Developer based in Chicago. </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
-- 🌱 &nbsp; Learning more about Data Science.
+- 🌱 &nbsp; Learning more about Open Source and Data Science.
+- 👯 If you have any projects you would like to colaborate, reach out to me.
 - ⚡ &nbsp; Fun fact: Currently using **Machine Learning** to predict if I will pursue Machine Learning.

 <h3> 🛠 &nbsp;Tech Stack</h3>